StefanWerW/node-red-contrib-github/README.md

 ###Repo

- - Fork repository.
- - List forks.
  - Create new branch for repo
  - List Pull Requests
  - Get details of a Pull Request
  - Create Pull Request
- - Retrieve all available branches (aka heads) of a repository
  - Get list of statuses for a particular commit
  - Move a file from A to B
  - Remove a file